Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-04-11-comedy-will-bite-you-in-the-hole-in-your-bum.md

 ---
 layout: post
-title: 'Comedy Will Bite You In The Hole In Your Bum'
+title: "Comedy Will Bite You In The Hole In Your Bum"
 date: 11-Apr-2014
 categories: tbd
 ---